Ever found yourself dreaming of a quiet spot tucked away under vast skies and sprawling landscapes?

 He also kindly provided us with these incredible pics of the dam.

-Note: if the area has been in drought or it is summer then you might not see much water.
+Note: if the area has been in drought or summer, you might not see much water.
 Also, what might seem to be a bone-dry dam bed is often just a crust over gooey mud that could suck down a vehicle or person, making escape extremely difficult.

 I guess we need to go back and try this route next time.